tc39/proposal-temporal/docs/zoneddatetime.md

   (because it hasn't been a full calendar day even though it's been 24.5 real-world hours).

 If `largestUnit` is `'hours'` or smaller, then the result will be the same as if `Temporal.Instant.prototype.until()` was used.
-If both values have the same local time, then the result will be the same as if `Temporal.DateTime.prototype.until()` was used.
+If both values have the same local time, then the result will be the same as if `Temporal.PlainDateTime.prototype.until()` was used.
 To calculate the difference between calendar dates only, use `.toPlainDate().until(other.toPlainDate())`.
 To calculate the difference between clock times only, use `.toPlainTime().until(other.toPlainTime())`.